 Sometimes, I do a good thing.
 Not a great act of heroism, but a simple, fundamentally decent thing that helps someone else.

-When that happens, I congratulate myself for doing the right.
+When that happens, I congratulate myself for doing the right thing.

 Then I criticize myself, since I don’t deserve congratulation for doing the “right thing”.
 After all, everyone should do the right thing.